Facilities

 OFCS Facilities News & Information

-Facilities Master Planning
+Facilities Master Planning Project

-Central Office Project
+Central Administration Building Project

 What’s going on with the Central Office?

-We understand the community’s concerns—why invest in a new central office?
+Why invest in a new central office?
 The answer is simple: it’s good for students and staff, and we’re doing it without raising taxes.
 The current office is a small, outdated building that houses 17 staff members responsible for key functions like payroll, student services, operations, and community engagement.
 It’s cramped, inefficient, and not ADA-compliant.
 Renovating would cost over $1 million but wouldn’t resolve the space issues.
 Building a new office will provide adequate room for staff and operations, without raising taxes, by using funds from retired debt.
 This solution is essential to meet the district’s long-term needs and support efficient operations in the future.

 The White House on Bagley